prometheus/docs/content/docs/alerting/overview.md

 Alerting with Prometheus is separated into two parts.
 Alerting rules in Prometheus servers send alerts to an Alertmanager.
-The [Alertmanager](../alertmanager) then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, PagerDuty and HipChat.
+The [Alertmanager](../alertmanager) then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, on-call notification systems, and chat platforms.

 The main steps to setting up alerting and notifications are: